ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 Depending on the exact reason that the user enters an invalid state, it will either be detected by background monitoring or by the mechanisms described in
 {{detecting-forks}}.
-Importantly, this means that users must stay online for some bounded amount of time after entering an invalid state for it to be successfully detected.
+Importantly, this means that users must stay online for a bounded amount of time after entering an invalid state for it to be successfully detected.

 Alternatively, instead of executing a lookup incorrectly, the transparency log can attempt to prevent a user from learning about more recent states of the log.
-This would allow the log to continue executing queries correctly, but on outdated versions of data.
+This would allow the log to continue executing queries correctly, but on stale versions of data.
 To prevent this, applications configure an upper bound on how stale a query response can be without being rejected.

-The exact caveats of the above guarantees depend naturally on the security of underlying cryptographic primitives and also the deployment mode that the transparency log relies on:
+The exact caveats of the above guarantees depend naturally on the security of the underlying cryptographic primitives and also the deployment mode that the transparency log relies on:

 - Third-Party Management and Third-Party Auditing require an assumption that the